Rexcrazy804/Zaphkiel/README.md

 - [soramanew/rainingkurukuru](https://github.com/soramanew/rainingkuru)
 - [outfoxxed/nixnew](https://git.outfoxxed.me/outfoxxed/nixnew/src/branch/master/modules/user/modules/quickshell)
 - one unmentioned individual that did not return
-- and other homies in #rice-discussion at Hyprland discord
+- and other homies in `#rice-discussion` from Hyprland discord

 ## Licensing
 All code in this repository is under the MIT license unless wherever an